Software Stability:

 A presentation on the MOD Ontology.
 Topics covered: MOD Ontology Team, Background on MOD Ontology (Why we started it – What it’s founded on – IDEAS), The BORO Method, The MOD Ontology Demonstrator.

-What is a customer?
+What is a service?